Disability Living Allowance (DLA) is a benefit that helps with the extra costs you may face if you're disabled.

 What if I already claim Disability Living Allowance?

 Between now and 2018, the Department for Work and Pensions intends to phase out DLA and reassess claimants for PIP.
 You will be reassessed if you were under 65 on 8 April 2013.

-If you were born on or after 8 April 1948 you can continue to receive DLA as long as you still have care or mobility needs.
+If you were born on or before 8 April 1948 you can continue to receive DLA as long as you still have care or mobility needs.